- My Home

-You must give us 28 days notice in writing if you wish to end your tenancy.
+You must give us 28 days notice in writing if you wish to end your tenancy, and it must end on a Sunday (the closest Sunday following your notice).
 Rosebery will arrange for a new resident to move into the property and may wish to arrange a viewing.

 Your Neighbourhood Officer will inspect your property to make sure it is in a good condition.
 All of your furniture, carpets and belongings must be removed unless we’ve agreed otherwise and the property must be left clean and tidy once you leave the property.

 If you are in rent arrears and cannot clear your rent account, you must speak to your Neighbourhood Officer.